Doc Pomus: Performing career

-Using the stage name Doc Pomus, teenager Felder began performing as a blues singer.
-His stage name was not inspired by anyone in particular; he just thought it sounded better for a blues singer than Jerry Felder.
-Pomus stated that more often than not, he was the only Caucasian in the clubs, but that as a Jew with polio, he felt a special underdog kinship with African Americans, while in turn the audiences respected his courage and were impressed by his talent.
-Gigging at clubs in and around New York City, Pomus often performed with Milt Jackson, Mickey Baker, and King Curtis.
-Pomus recorded about forty sides as a singer in the 1940s and 1950s for Chess, Apollo, Dawn, Gotham, and other recording companies.
+Pomus stated that more often than not, he was the only Caucasian in the clubs, but that as a Jew with polio, he felt a special underdog kinship with African Americans, while the audiences respected his courage and were impressed by his talent.
+Pomus performed as a singer for 10–12 years around metropolitan New York (1944-1954), heading a band that included Mickey Baker and King Curtis.
+Gigging at clubs in and around New York City, Pomus often performed with Milt Jackson, Horace Silver, Buddy Tate, Baker, and Curtis.
+Pomus is reported to have recorded more than fifty record sides of music (although others have reported the number at about forty sides) as a singer in the 1940s and 1950s for Chess, Apollo, Dawn, Gotham, and other recording companies (such as Savoy, Atlantic and Coral).